rafde/con-estado/README.md

 ### `set`

-Updates state with either a new state object or mutation callback.
+`set` provides multiple ways to update state values with a new state value or mutation callback.

 ```ts
 const [